fgdcgov/sdi/docs/source/datagovgeoplatform.rst

     * - Dimension
       - Description
     * - ISO 19115: Geographic Information – Metadata content standard
-      - formatted using ISO/TS 19139:2007: Geographic information –– Metadata –– XML schema Note that FGDC has yet to endorse the 2019 update ISO/TS 19139-1:2019: Geographic information — XML schema implementation — Part 1: Encoding rules
+      - formatted using ISO/TS 19139:2007: Geographic information – Metadata – XML schema Note that FGDC has yet to endorse the 2019 update ISO/TS 19139-1:2019: Geographic information — XML schema implementation — Part 1: Encoding rules
-    * - ISO 19115-1:2014 Geographic Information–– Metadata –– Part 1: Fundamentals –– Metadata content standard
+    * - ISO 19115-1:2014 Geographic Information – Metadata – Part 1: Fundamentals – Metadata content standard
-      - formatted using ISO/TS 19115-3:2016 Geographic information –– Metadata –– Part 3: XML schema implementation for fundamental concepts
+      - formatted using ISO/TS 19115-3:2016 Geographic information – Metadata – Part 3: XML schema implementation for fundamental concepts
     * - ISO 19115-2:2019 Geographic information – Metadata – Part 2: Extensions for acquisition and processing
       - formatted using ISO/TS 19139-2:2012: Geographic information — Metadata — XML schema implementation — Part 2: Extensions for imagery and gridded data

 The GDA and OMB Circular A-119 call for agencies to use voluntary consensus standards, such as those developed through ISO, in lieu of government-unique standards.
 The FGDC Steering Committee has approved an effort to establish a task team to evaluate and recommend a path forward for reestablishing a resourced and sustainable standards process.
 The goal is to meet the FGDC’s and agencies’ responsibilities related to standards under the GDA, A-16, and other relevant directives.
 This work will result in developing and updating a standards management process that can be used to establish metadata standards under the GDA.